davidhuser/dhis2.py/README.rst

 Load authentication from file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Load from a auth file.
+Load from a auth JSON file.
 Must have the following structure:

 .. code:: json